opensearch-project/project-website/_posts/2023-04-10-newsletter-vol3.md

 **OpenSearch 1.3.9 has been [released](https://opensearch.org/versions/opensearch-1-3-9.html) with Debian support.**

-**The OpenSearch UI framework (OUI) [document website launched](https://oui.opensearch.org/):** OUI is the design library we use at the OpenSearch Project to build projects that share our aesthetics.
-It distributes UI React components and static assets for use in building web layouts.

 **The College Contributor Initiative (CCI) raised 111 PRs:** The first batch of 100 college contributors last week started onboarding the second batch of 190 new college contributors.

 **OpenSearch SDK integrated a framework to permit plugins and extensions to trigger actions on other extensions:** This enables key plugin features such as Job Scheduler executing scheduled jobs on Extensions.